DS0306/Website/README.md

 ## Goal
-Create a basic website using HTML.
+- Create a basic website using HTML.
 Focus on using correct HTML tags and structure.
+- The project follows the https://roadmap.sh/projects/basic-html-website guidelines.

 ## Requirements
 - Pages: Home, Projects, Articles, Contact